Avanade/Beef/samples/My.Hr/README.md

 ## Solution skeleton

-This solution should be created using the solution [template](../../templates/Beef.Template.Solution/README.md) capability, following the getting started [guide](../../docs/Sample-EntityFramework-GettingStarted.md).
+This solution should be created using the solution [template](../../templates/Beef.Template.Solution/README.md) capability, following the getting started [guide](../../docs/Sample-SqlServer-EF-GettingStarted.md).

 The following four commands should be invoked to create the solution structure.
 Start in a folder where the solution should reside.
-To simplify the ongoing copy and paste activities within this sample it is highly recommended that the `My.Hr` naming convention below is used.
+To simplify the ongoing copy and paste activities within this sample it is _highly recommended_ that the `My.Hr` naming convention below is used.

 ```
 dotnet new -i beef.template.solution --nuget-source https://api.nuget.org/v3/index.json
 mkdir My.Hr
 cd My.Hr
-dotnet new beef --company My --appname Hr --datasource EntityFramework
+dotnet new beef --company My --appname Hr --datasource SqlServer
 ```

 The following solution structure will have been generated.
 Open `My.Hr.sln` in Visual Studio.